rdibello/my-first-project/README.md

-# my-first-project
+# My First Project
-Practice Repository for Learning about GITHUB
+This is a Practice Repository for Learning about GITHUB in the web interface.